sam-caldwell/dev-env-node/README.md

 - **Monitoring and Logging**: Prometheus and Grafana for monitoring application metrics and logs.
 - **Data Store**: A 3-replica Redis cluster for caching and data storage.
 - **Web API**: A 3-replica Node.js web API that interacts with Redis and exposes metrics for Prometheus.
-- **Infrastructure as Code**: Configuration and management using Terraform and Terragrunt.
+- **Infrastructure as Code**: Configuration and management using Terraform.
 - **Local State Management**: Terraform state stored in a local `./tfstate` directory to eliminate the need for remote state management.